When can babies eat star fruit?

 Yes—when served in moderation.
 Star fruit offers plenty of fiber for gut health, plus it is relatively low in natural sugar.
 It also contains lots of vitamin C to help baby’s body absorb iron, an important nutrient that is often low in a child’s diet, from plant-based foods.4 5

 Note that star fruit can contain a large amount of oxalic acid, a compound found in plants that can bind to minerals in the body.
 For most people, oxalates are not an issue, and in fact, the body naturally produces its own oxalates.6 However, some studies show that the presence of unusually high oxalate levels and other toxic compounds within star fruit can be toxic for adults when consumed in excess, particularly in individuals with existing kidney conditions.7 If your child has a condition that impacts the kidney, or if you have any concerns or questions on this matter, talk to your child’s health care provider for guidance.

 Is star fruit a common choking hazard for babies?

 No, but the seeds can be.
 While the entire fruit is edible (including the waxy skin), remove the seeds before serving.
-As always, make sure to create a safe eating environment, stay within an arm’s reach of your baby during meals, and check out our age-appropriate serving suggestions below.
+As always, make sure to create a safe eating environment, stay within an arm’s reach of your baby during meals, and check out our age-appropriate serving suggestions.